-Discreet in the city, it has a beautiful decoration and it is one of the classified monuments that make Macao human heritage for UNESCO.
+Discreet in the city, it has a beautiful decoration, and it is one of the classified monuments that compose the Portuguese heritage in Macao, human heritage for UNESCO.

 S. Domingos church

 St. Dominic’s Church, in Senado square, dates from the early 17th century.
-It has an imposing facade of cream-colored atone with white stucco moldings and green-shuttled windows.
+It has an imposing facade of cream-colored stone with white stucco mouldings and green-shuttled windows.
 Inside, white pillars support a flat ceiling and apron balconies trim the walls.

 The great baroque altar contains a cream and white statue of the Virgin and Child and a painting of Christ.
 The church has a fine collection of exquisitely-carved ivory and wood saints.